yugr/slides/CppZeroCost/2025/bench/README.md

 A simple benchmark for hardening options which runs Clang on huge slow files.

-1) Clone LLVM and checkout llvmorg-20.1.7 tag.
+1) Clone LLVM, checkout llvmorg-20.1.7 tag and apply patch.

 TODO: prepare sources in `run.sh` ?